Contai: Health

 There are many hospitals in the Contai town; one is the Contai Subdivisional Hospital.
 People of this subdivision depend mainly on this hospital.
-There are also two primary health clinics newly inaugurated at Old Outdoor Hospital and Contai Central Bus Terminus.
 There are also many private nursing homes.
-Health of common people is generally good.
-Rotary Polyclinic is a well-known private NGO-clinic in the locality.

 Culture

 Among many festivals in Contai, "Gandhi Mela" is the most popular.
 It is a type of fair.
 It is held during January/February every year and it continues for 10 or 15 days.
 Many people from Contai and neighbouring subdivisions take part in "Gandhi Mela" not only for amusement but also for agricultural and industrial exhibitions.
 There are also some cultural institutions like Contai Bramho Samaj, Contai Harisabha, Contai Club etc. The regular Bengali festivals like Durga Puja, Saraswati Puja and Kali Puja are well attended.
 Other common pujas in the worship of Sitala, Jagaddhatri, Holi, Janmastami, Bheema Puja, Viswakarma also takes place.
 Film productions has newly seen a growth in recent years in this town.
 Several cultural programmes are frequently organised at the Town Hall.
 There is also an annual book fair held in the town.
 Baishakhi mela is another popular fair organised recently by the Contai Nandanik Club.
 There are frequent T20 tournaments held in winter in the various stadiums of Contai.
 Muharram Mela and Tajiya demonstration are some popular festivals in Contai observed by Muslims of the region and collectively shared and enjoyed by Hindus and other communities of the region as well.
 There is a competition held in Darua Karabala maidan for the best decorated Tajiya.